serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 there is no call to the function, the error won't be there.

 Overlapping instance error is triggered by an instance search, and not by an instance declaration.
-You can put all kinds of overlapping instances in your code, and GHC won't bat an eye until you trigger an instance search, like, but not limited to calling a typeclass method.
+You can put all kinds of overlapping instances in your code, and GHC won't bat an eye until you trigger an instance search, like calling a typeclass method.

 Let us see what happens in the call site `printMe (5 ::Int)`.
 We have two matching instances in scope.
 The general instance, `Printable a`, and a